MayureshRTuplondhe/Vehicle-rental-management-system/use-case.md

 The system supports three primary actors:

-- **Customer** ΓÇö searches and rents available vehicles, manages rentals, views bills, and returns vehicles.
+- **Customer**  searches and rents available vehicles, manages rentals, views bills, and returns vehicles.
-- **Renter** ΓÇö owns/lists vehicles for rental and monitors their rentals and earnings.
+- **Renter**  owns/lists vehicles for rental and monitors their rentals and earnings.
-- **Admin** ΓÇö monitors users, vehicles, rentals, and overall system statistics.
+- **Admin**  monitors users, vehicles, rentals, and overall system statistics.

 The main system component is the `VehicleRentalSystem`, which coordinates operations with internal repositories such as: